 I could see the British Airways Visa being more attractive if you’re a big spender, so you can take advantage of the Travel Together Ticket, but I understand that’s probably a small market.
-Also, the sign-up bonus is higher with the British Airways card, so if you had a specific BA redemption in mind and a frequent traveler on this carrier, then it could make sense to choose it over the Chase Sapphire Preferred.
+Also, if you had a specific BA redemption in mind and a frequent traveler on this carrier, then it could make sense to choose it over the Chase Sapphire Preferred.

 My wife and I both have had these cards, and they have actually worked quite well together.
 It’s hard to go wrong with these two cards.
 I hope this helps if you’ve been on the fence about applying for either card.